pomponchik/contextif/README.md

 ```

 Using `state` as a function, you can pass another function and arguments to it there.
 It will be called only if it happens in a context created also using `state`.
 The function will not be called out of context.

+For convenience, after the first import of `state`, this variable becomes builtin and you can access it in other modules of your program without importing.